franciscost59/Ear_Training_Exercises/README.md

 ## Prerequisites

 There are essential to main requirements to run this repository.
-First, one needs to install *MIDIUtil* which y following the guidelines presented [here](https://github.com/MarkCWirt/MIDIUtil).
+First, one needs to install *MIDIUtil* by following the guidelines presented [here](https://github.com/MarkCWirt/MIDIUtil).

 Next, one need to install the requirements packages necessary.
 This can be achieved by running the following command: